Continuous deployment of containerized applications using GitLab

 -

-If you do not have any subnets yet, create them in the availability zones where your Yandex Managed Service for Kubernetes cluster and node group will be created.
+If you do not have any subnets yet, create them in the availability zones where the new Yandex Managed Service for Kubernetes cluster and node group will reside.

 -

-k8s.clusters.agentandvpc.publicAdminroles for the folder the Managed Service for Kubernetes cluster is created in.
-This service account will be used to create the resources required for the Managed Service for Kubernetes cluster. - For nodes with the container-registry.images.puller and container-registry.images.pusher roles for the folder with the Docker image registry.
-This service account will be used by the Managed Service for Kubernetes nodes to push the Docker images built in GitLab to the registry and pull them to run pods.
+k8s.clusters.agentandvpc.publicAdminroles for the folder to host the new Managed Service for Kubernetes cluster.
+This service account will be used to create Managed Service for Kubernetes cluster resources. - Service account for nodes with the container-registry.images.puller and container-registry.images.pusher roles for the folder with the Docker image registry.
+The Managed Service for Kubernetes nodes will use this service account to push the Docker images built in GitLab to the registry and pull them to run pods.

 Tip